 Judith Gap School is looking to fill a

-Current first-year salary is $25,000.
-Benefits include free lunch, paid single health insurance, four days of personal leave, and twelve days of sick leave.
+Current first-year salary is $25,500 for a teacher.
+Benefits include free lunch, paid single health insurance, life insurance, AD&D, four days of personal leave, and twelve days of sick leave.
 Coaching and activity driving may be available.

 Applicants will be notified of interview dates and preference will be given to those applicants who interview in person, as well as those with additional teaching endorsements.

 This webpage is updated frequently.
 Last update 7/5/2016.